openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Token Endpoint {#token_endpoint}

-The Token Endpoint issues an Access Token and, optionally, a Refresh Token in exchange for the Authorization Code that client obtained in a successful Authorization Response.
+The Token Endpoint issues an Access Token and, optionally, a Refresh Token in exchange for the Authorization Code that Client obtained in a successful Authorization Response.
 It is used in the same manner as defined in [@!RFC6749] and follows the recommendations given in [@!I-D.ietf-oauth-security-topics].

 ## Token Request {#token_request}